nethackscoreboard-org/matter/README.md

+TESTING BRANCH!

+the purpose of this branch is to rework the front-end code in the Mojolicious framework, with PSGI/Plack used as a PSGI server, which nginx passes control to.

 # NETHACK SCOREBOARD

 This is the code used to run [NetHack Scoreboard](https://scoreboard.xd.cm/) web site.
 The code consists of two main components: *feeder* and *stats generator*.
 The feeder retrieves [xlogfiles](http://nethackwiki.com/wiki/Xlogfile) from public NetHack servers, parses them and stores the parsed log entries in a back-end database.
 The stats generator then uses this data to generate static HTML pages with various statistics, including personal pages.